brian404/SYN-flood/README.md

 **Warning:**

 For educational purposes only.
 Unauthorized and malicious use is illegal and unethical.
 Misuse can lead to severe legal consequences.

-**Disclaimer:**

-I do not endorse illegal activities.
-Use responsibly and ethically.
-Not liable for misuse or damages.

-**Legal Notice:**

-Unauthorized access or disruption is illegal.
-Comply with laws and regulations.
-Author not liable for misuse.